arfc/saltproc/README.md

 The documentation for SaltProc can be found at [arfc.github.io/saltproc/](http://arfc.github.io/saltproc/).
-Additionally, the entire contents of that website can be built from the doc directory in the source code using the following steps
+The entire contents of that

-1. `pip install sphinx`
+website can be built from the `doc` directory in the repositiory using the following steps

-2. `pip install sphinx_rtd_theme`.
+1. `pip install sphinx sphinx_rtd_theme`
-3. `cd doc/`
+2. `cd doc/`
-4. `make clean`
+3. `make clean`
-5. `make html`
+4. `make html`

 After these steps, the website will be found in `saltproc/doc/_build/html`.